-RenFin Limited (hereinafter the "Fund") was incorporated under the laws of the British Virgin Islands on September 14, 2006 as a closed-end limited liability exempted company.
+RenFin II Limited (hereinafter the "Fund") was incorporated under the laws of the British Virgin Islands on June 4, 2007, as a closed-end limited liability exempted company.
 The Fund is listed on the Bermuda Stock Exchange.
 Its registered office is at Jayla Place, VG1110, Wickhams Cay 1, Tortola, the British Virgin Islands.

-As at December 31, 2016 and 2015 the Fund makes all its investments through the its wholly owned company Rekha Holdings Ltd. (hereinafter the "Subsidiary").
-Rekha Holdings Ltd. was incorporated under Cyprus Companies Law, CAP.
-113 on July 13, 2006, as a private limited liability company.
+As at December 31, 2016 and 2015 the Fund makes all its investments through the its wholly owned company Ratto Holdings Limited (hereinafter the "Subsidiary").
+Ratto Holdings Limited was incorporated under Cyprus Companies Law, CAP.113 on April 28, 2007, as a private limited liability company.

-In accordance with the Offering Memorandum the investment objective of the Fund is to achieve medium term capital growth through investments in financial institutions whose principal operations are performed in Russia or other states of Commonwealth of Independent States ("CIS") region and are planning to undertake an initial public offering ("IPO") or a private placement of their shares.
-Investments might also be made in companies that derive a substantial portion of their revenue from, or have substantial assets, in Russia or other states of CIS region.
+In accordance with the Offering Memorandum the initial investment objective of the Fund is to achieve medium term capital growth through investments in financial institutions whose principal operations are performed in Russia or other states of the Commonwealth of Independent States ("CIS") and are planning to undertake an initial public offering or a private placement of their shares.
+Investments might also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in Russia or other states of the CIS.